mushaidul-5000038/Mass_News_Feed/README.md

           d) Mysql database connections to work with different queries

  # Current Status
- *Good
+ -->Good

- *I have used clean coding on the client side but as I am quite new on working with node js I could not keep it clean.
+ -->I have used clean coding on the client side but as I am quite new on working with node js I could not keep it clean.
 I will soon work on it.

  #Bugs
  None

  # Future Plans

  --> Want to implement JWT for better authentication for users --> Will implement React Redux to control the states --> Will implement the option for authorized users to make comments on any post which can be viewed by all the other users